wrightedu/autograder/README.md

 ## Usage

+### Installation

+Currently working on getting a PyPI package setup.
+When it's done, you will be able to install the autograder using `pip install wsu-autograder`

 ### CLI Options

 - `-c`, `--config`: Path to a json containing the grading parameters and test cases
 - `-s`, `--student-directory`: Path to a student directory.
 Instead of grading all student submissions, only grade the one specified
 - `-n`, `--no-cat`: Boolean flag.
 If present, the student code isn't displayed and all test cases are run automatically

-Standard usage is `python main.py -c path/to/config.json`
+Standard usage is `autograder -c path/to/config.json`

 ### JSON Structure